amazon-science/learning-to-generate-answers-with-citations/README.md

 The script trains the LLM iteratively on a fully and weakly supervsed data and evaluates its performance after the training process is completed.

-If you want to call the evaluation script independently call `val.sh` with the same arguments as above.
-If you have trained a CaLF model which you wish to evaluate, you can call `val_from_saved.sh` which loads the trained weights before evaluation.
+If you want to call the evaluation script independently, call `val.sh` with the same arguments as above.
+If you have trained a CaLF model which you wish to evaluate, you can call `val_from_saved.sh`, which loads the trained weights before evaluation.
 Finally, `val_from_saved_transfer.sh` can be used to evaluate a model on a new dataset in a domain-transfer scenario (i.e. results in Table 2).
 In addition to the afforementioned arguments, the transfer evaluation script takes two additional arguments: the target dataset name and the target dataset retrieval system (13 arguments in total).

 ## Security